The best takeaway POS systems for SMEs

 Options to scale and grow

-Look out for POS systems that can support growth, and will have the tools you’ll need in the future, so you don’t have to go through the hassle of switching platforms and getting to grips with a whole new ecosystem.
+Look out for POS systems that can support growth, so you don’t have to go through the hassle of switching platforms and getting to grips with a whole new ecosystem if you expand to a multi-site business.

 Free plans